sudo-nautilus/Python-Hello-World/README.md

-# Ultimate-Hello-World
+# Python-Hello-World
 Hello, World !
-Programs in many languages

-# Notice
-This repo is currently under construction,
-It may take months to finish it
+Program in Python.
+Simple as it sounds